6. Franz Joseph I

 Debates raged over what happened.
 Some said it was suicide, though the king’s former secretary and two underlings would later be executed for his alleged murder.

-In any case, Bhumibol would go on to enjoy the second-longest reign of any monarch.
+In any case, Bhumibol would go on to enjoy the third-longest reign of any monarch.
 One of his abiding passions was jazz, and he was in fact a serious saxophonist and composer who performed with some of the all-time jazz greats.
 Bhumibol even started his own jazz band which would conduct long jam sessions at the palace and tour Thai universities and other venues.
 Unsurprisingly, he was dubbed the literal “king of jazz” by some journalists.

 1. Louis XIV